-- To ensure proper system installation, this code, and any applicable manufacturer's installation instructions must be followed. - All materials used in installation of piping and plumbing fixtures for rainwater harvesting systems must be approved for potable water and in the plumbing code or - listed by an ANSI accredited product certification program.
-Engineered systems shall be installed per plans and specifications of the engineer of c. record. - A property owner is not required to be licensed to harvest, store, distribute, treat, or use harvested rainwater on property owned by the person if the rainwater system, is - physically separated from the City public water system.
+- To ensure proper system installation, this code, and any applicable manufacturer's - b.
+All materials used in installation of piping and plumbing fixtures for rainwater harvesting systems must be approved for potable water and in the plumbing code or listed by an ANSI accredited product certification program. - c.
+Engineered systems shall be installed per plans and specifications of the engineer of record. - d.
+A property owner is not required to be licensed to harvest, store, distribute, treat, or use harvested rainwater on property owned by the person if the rainwater system, is physically separated from the City public water system. e.
 Rainwater shall only be harvested from impervious elevated roof surfaces.
-Harvesting shall not occur from the following locations:

-- Any vehicular or pedestrian area.

-- Surface water runoff.

-- Bodies of standing water. iii.
+Harvesting - shall not occur from the following locations: - Any vehicular or pedestrian area. - Surface water runoff. - Bodies of standing water.